-Before coming to Oxford, Václav studied law and philosophy in Prague (Charles University) and Brighton (University of Sussex).
-He also was a visiting doctoral researcher at the Max Planck Institute for Comparative and International Private Law in Hamburg and at the Institute for European Tort Law in Vienna.
-In his PhD thesis (supervisor Karel Beran), Václav doctrinally, philosophically, historically, and comparatively dealt with liability and responsibility in Czech private law.
+Before coming to Oxford, Václav studied law and philosophy (Charles University in Prague, University of Sussex).
+He was a visiting scholar at the Max Planck Institute for Comparative and International Private Law (Hamburg), at the Institute for European Tort Law (Vienna), and at the European University Institute (Fiesole).

-Previously, Václav was also active in legal practice.
+Previously, Václav was active in legal practice.
 He served as an associate lawyer in a Czech law firm where he specialized in private law, public procurement, and ICT law.